dalibo/pitrery/UPGRADE.md

 -----

 * Calling `pitrery` by using `pitr_mgr` is no longer possible.
-The symloink has been removed after keeping backward compatibility for two versions.
+The symlink has been removed after keeping backward compatibility for two versions.

 * The post backup hook script, configurable using